Raynes Park railway station

 Raynes Park railway station serves the district of Raynes Park in the London Borough of Merton.
 It is 8 mi 51 chain south-west of London Waterloo and is situated between Wimbledon and New Malden on the South West Main Line.
 The next station along on the Mole Valley branch line is Motspur Park.

-The station is served and operated by South Western Railway, and is in Travelcard Zone 4.
+The station is served by South Western Railway, and is in London fare zone 4.